KleberVales/software-architecture-patterns/README.md

 - Interface Adapters — Convert data between the format use cases need and the format external tools need.
 Controllers, presenters, gateways live here.
 - Frameworks & Drivers — The outermost layer: web frameworks, databases, UI, external APIs.
 This is where the "details" live — things you want to be able to swap without touching business logic.

+**The Dependency Rule**

+This is the crucial rule: source code dependencies must point only inward.
+Nothing in an inner layer should know anything about an outer layer.
+A use case shouldn't know if data comes from PostgreSQL or MongoDB; it just talks to an abstraction (interface), and an outer-layer adapter implements that interface.

+This is achieved via dependency inversion — inner layers define interfaces, outer layers implement them.

 ## 5. Onion Architecture